 Total Charges = Clerkage charge x Nos of Passenger+Service Charge+Service tax

 IRCTC railway Service charges is taken during ticket booking and this charges is non-refundable after ticket cancellation also.
+(Pls note that to promote digital payments, there is No Service charge applicable till 30 June 2017, Step taken after demonetization drive in country)

 Service tax on service charge per ticket